Cat Anxiety Signs: How To Tell Anxiety From Overstimulation

 Cats experience both anxiety and overstimulation, but these aren’t just random mood swings.
 Anxiety is a more general, unsettled feeling a cat gets.
 Think of it as nervousness or unease.
 Overstimulation usually happens in response to too much petting, noisy environments, or intense play.
 Both can create similar reactions, so reading the details is really important.

 Recognizing signs of stress early can prevent issues, making life smoother for both cats and their humans.
-If you want to get a handle on cat communication, check out these cat communication tips I’ve put together for you.
+If you want to get a handle on cat communication, check out these top cat communication tips I’ve put together for you—understanding subtle signals makes it much easier to tell anxiety from overstimulation.
 Understanding the small changes in your cat’s body language truly helps you have an easier, happier relationship together.

 Common Signs of Anxiety in Cats